 This easy black currant cake recipe is a simple almond-flavoured cake topped with fresh black currants, a crunchy sweet crumble topping, and sliced almonds before baking.
 The berries become jammy and thick as the fruits cook down in the oven, making the perfect simple summer berry cake.

-I think black currants are the most distinct of the currants.
+Black currants are the most distinct of the currants.
 White currants are the mildest and the sweetest, while red currants are noted for their tangy sour flavour, somewhere between black and white currants.
-Black currants are at the opposite end of the spectrum, known for their vegetal, herbal flavours, less for the sour notes.
+The tang of red currants works great in sweet recipes like these red currant muffins and this strawberry red currant jam.

 Garnishing cakes with berries is such an easy and fun way to adapt a dessert during the summertime, but it's important to put some thought into it before attempting it and also to proceed with caution.
 Berries in general are high in water, which means if you want to add berries to recipes BEFORE baking them, you have to factor that water that the fruit will release as the berries heat up and break down.
 Too much water can really gum up a recipe, making it unappetizing.